-The DX200 falls behind really on operational fluidity and that Mango OS which is really not up to par.
-The R6 is much slicker, much faster, prettier to look at, longer battery life and generally a more delightful experience in terms of usability.
+The DX200 falls behind really on operational fluidity and that Mango OS is really not up to par.
+The R6 is much slicker, much faster, prettier to look at, has longer battery life, and generally a more delightful experience in terms of usability.

 The DX200 with its stock AMP 1 card delivers a fairly neutral but smooth and rounded tone from top to bottom.
 It has a slightly more reference quality to it than the R6 with a more balanced sound.

 Low Impedance IEMs